konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 - `env`: optional environment (e.g., `NODE_ENV`).

 ### Jsonnet Output
-- Must evaluate to a JSON object compatible with the Zod schema.
+- Must evaluate to a JSON object compatible with the TypeBox schema.
 - Non-object or invalid JSON should produce a validation error with exit code 1.

 ---